decentralized-identity/keri/docs/Glossary.md

 "First seen" in KERI is the first **verified** event, accepted in the `KEL`.
 It has no effect on the timing of what has arrived in escrow for example; in escrow there can be garbage.
 Every 'first seen' event is propagated world wide within micro-seconds to the watchers.
 Only in this microseconds windows that you could have a live key conprise attack.
 If that happens, this where you have to look after this duplicity-attack a bit more in depth to handle it safely.
 E.g. a valid key rotation.

+#### Identifier System
+The properties of an _identifier system_:
+1. Completeness.
+Every unique object must be assigned an identifier.
+2. Uniqueness.
+Each identifier is a unique sequence.
+3. Exclusivity.
+Each identifier is assigned to a unique object, and to no other object.
+4. Authenticity.
+The objects that receive identification must be verified as the objects that they are intended to be.
+5. Aggregation.
+There must be a mechanism to aggregate all of the data, and only that data, that is properly associated with the identifier (i.e., to bundle all of the data that belong to the uniquely identified object).
+6. Permanence.
+The identifiers and the associated data must be permanent.
+7. Reconciliation.
+There should be a mechanism whereby the data associated with a unique, identified object in one resource can be merged with the data held in another resource, for the same unique object.
+This process, which requires comparison, authentication, and merging, is known as reconciliation.
+8. Immutability.
+In addition to being permanent (i.e., never destroyed or lost), the identifier must never change (
+9. Security.
+The identifier system should be as little vulnerable to malicious attack as possible.
+10. Documentation and quality assurance.
+Protocols must be written for establishing the identifier system, for assigning identifiers, for protecting the system, and for monitoring the system.
+11. Centrality.
+The subject's identifier is the central "key" to which every event for the subject is attached.
+12. Autonomy.
+An identifier system has a life of its own.
+By (_@henkvancann_) based on this [source](https://www.sciencedirect.com/topics/computer-science/identifier-system)

 #### Inception Event
 Is a type of Establishment Event, it's the first event that establishes an identifier. \
 (_SamMSmith_)